Kibibyte0/c_compiler/README.md

   - Variable assignment
 - Local variables inside functions
 - Compilation to assembly and object files
+- Global and static variables declarations and definitions
 - Error reporting with source code spans

 ---